 As with my old iPhone models, the LilScope lenses also adhere perfectly to the iPhone 12 Pro.
 Although the iPhone now has three lenses installed, I was still able to find space to attach the lens.
 Tip: the “Wide” lens (1x) is the top left of the three.

 Test photos with a € 2 piece and iPhone XS Flash LED

 I didn't have much time and therefore only took photos of a 2 euro coin and the LED flash on my iPhone XS, but you can already see that the lenses work perfectly with the iPhone 12 Pro.
 To clarify: I only took pictures of the flash on the iPhone XS, but didn't use it for photography. : D

 Sometimes the iPhone switches to a different lens when it suddenly gets less or more light, but if you switch between the buttons 0,5x, 1,0x and 2,0x as a test, you quickly have the correct lens active again.

 I guess it won't be long before you get to that Photo app Halide can determine which lens is to be used without the iPhone being able to automatically switch between the lenses.
 Due to a mistake, Halide is currently trying to sell me a subscription so that I could not use the app for the test.

-I use the "expert" version of the LilScope lens set, which has magnifications of 5x, 10x and 20x.
-On the iPhone XS, I had problems with the 20x lens every now and then because the iPhone just didn't get enough light.
-I couldn't find this problem at all with the iPhone 12 Pro.
+I'm using the "expert" version of the LilScope lens set, which has 5x, 10x, and 20x magnifications.
+I had problems with the 20x lens on the iPhone XS because the iPhone just didn't get enough light.
+I no longer noticed this problem with the iPhone 12 Pro at all.

 I assume that the better low-light performance, even when using macro lenses, has the advantage that blurring is better compensated for and the iPhone simply works with a longer exposure.
 In any case, the photos all turned out very good - even with the 20x essay.